Jakage/career-portfolio/LoRa/README.md

 The wireframe was designed with C/C++ programming language to LPCXpresso 1549 -microprocessor and was programmed using the MCUXpresso IDE programming environment.
 Semtech SX1272 RF Transceiver was used as LoRa-module.

-The project and the thesis documentation is still work in progress.
+The project and the thesis documentation are still work in progress.

 ![](https://github.com/Jakage/career-portfolio/blob/master/LoRa/Pictures/LoRa_prototype_v05.jpg)